j05u3/VTS/PLAN_REALTIME.md

 - User preference (real-time vs traditional)
 - Error recovery effectiveness

-This comprehensive plan provides a clear roadmap for implementing real-time transcription while maintaining VTS's current reliability and expanding its capabilities for future streaming APIs.
+This comprehensive plan provides a clear roadmap for implementing real-time transcription while maintaining VTS's current reliability and expanding its capabilities for future streaming APIs. **The key refactoring approach ensures clear separation between REST-based and streaming-based transcription services, making the codebase more maintainable and extensible.**